Discount Rate vs Interest Rate Differences

-Discount Rate vs Interest Rate Infographics
+Discount Rate vs. Interest Rate Infographics

-Here we provide you with the top 7 difference between Discount Rate vs Interest Rate
+Here we provide you with the top 7 difference between Discount Rate vs. Interest Rate.

-Discount Rate vs Interest Rate Key Differences
+Discount Rate vs. Interest Rate Key Differences

-The followings are the key differences between Discount Rate vs Interest Rate:
+The followings are the key differences between Discount Rate vs. Interest Rate:

-- The discount rates are charged on the commercial banks or depository institutions for taking overnight loans from the Federal Reserve Banks whereas the interest rate is charged on the loan which the lender gives to the borrower by the lender.
-The lender can be banks, financial institutions or individuals.
+- The discount rates are charged on the commercial banks or depository institutions for taking overnight loans from the Federal Reserve Banks, whereas the interest rate is charged on the loan which the lender gives to the borrower by the lender.
+The lender can be banks, financial institutions, or individuals.

-- The discount rate is fixed by the Federal Reserve banks after taking into account the average rate at which one bank would give an overnight loan to other banks whereas the Interest rate is dependent upon the market scenario, creditworthiness of the borrower, lending risk etc.
+- The discount rate is fixed by the Federal Reserve banks after taking into account the average rate at which one bank would give an overnight loan to other banks, whereas the Interest rate is dependent upon the market scenario, creditworthiness of the borrower, lending risk, etc.

-Discount Rate vs Interest Rate Head to Head Differences
+Discount Rate vs. Interest Rate Head to Head Differences

-Let’s now look at the head to head differences Discount Rate vs Interest Rate:
+Let’s now look at the head to head differences Discount Rate vs. Interest Rate:

-|Basis – Discount Rate vs Interest Rate||Discount Rate||Interest Rate|
+|Basis – Discount Rate vs. Interest Rate||Discount Rate||Interest Rate|

-|Meaning||It is a rate charged by the Federal Reserve Banks from the commercial banks or depository institutions on the overnight loans given to them.||It is a rate charged on the sum of amount or assets given for use to the borrower by the lender.
-The asset or the amount belongs to the lender and it is given to the borrower for a certain time period.|
+|Meaning||It is a rate charged by the Federal Reserve Banks from the commercial banks or depository institutions on the overnight loans given to them.||It is a rate charged on the sum of the number of assets given for use to the borrower by the lender.
+The asset or the amount belongs to the lender, and it is given to the borrower for a certain time period.|

 |Charged on||Commercial banks /Depository institutions||Borrowers/ Individuals|